Universal Studios Beijing

-Universal Studios Beijing (北京环球影城) is a theme park in Beijing, China, that opened in 2021, as part of Universal Beijing Resort.
+Universal Studios Beijing is a theme park in Beijing, China, that opened in 2021, as part of Universal Beijing Resort.
 It is the seventh Universal-built park, and third in Asia, after Universal Studios Japan and Universal Studios Singapore.

 The project began in 2014 with the plan to invest 20 billion RMB (US$3.3 billion) into the new theme park; a groundbreaking ceremony was held on October 31, 2016.
-It features attractions themed primarily to Universal-owned movies, TV shows, animation, and music, as well as licensed properties from other companies including Warner Bros.
+It features attractions themed primarily to Universal-owned movies, television shows, animation, and music, as well as licensed properties from other companies including Warner Bros.
 In 2024, the park hosted 9.7 million guests, making it the 12th-most visited theme park in the world.

 History

 It was reported in March 2012 that officials from Comcast and its subsidiary NBCUniversal were meeting with China's sixth-largest city, Tianjin, to discuss a possible Universal park in the port city.
 Previously, there are said to have been many on and off again discussions for building a possible Universal theme park in China over the years going back to when Hong Kong Disneyland was first announced.
 On January 7, 2014, Shanghai Securities News reported that an application to begin construction on a Universal Studios park in the Tongzhou District of Beijing was filed, with work to begin in late 2014 on this $2 billion project.
 Demolition of existing structures had already begun, with the goal of opening the park in 2018.
 Comcast CEO Brian L. Roberts predicted that they expected to take market share away from Disney Parks, Experiences and Products chains with their plans to invest in their Universal Studios theme parks.
 In regards to the competition, Roberts said "We're doubling down on theme parks.
 We think that there is a lot of 'there' there in the theme-park business for many years to come and that we have a low market share — and only one way to go."

 On October 13, 2014, Universal Parks & Resorts CEO Thomas L. Williams announced they signed a deal to build Universal Studios Beijing and is scheduled to open in 2019 instead.
-The overall investment in the theme park will be more than 20 billion RMB (US$3.3 billion).
-It will be jointly owned by Beijing Shouhuan Cultural Tourism Investment Co., Ltd. (BSH Investment), a consortium of four state-owned companies, and Universal Parks & Resorts.
-Estimated at 1,000 acres of Beijing property, it will include an assortment of attractions in the 300-acre theme park from other Universal theme parks as well as new attractions that reflects China's cultural heritage.
-Outside the theme park, there will be a Universal CityWalk retail/dining zone as well as a themed Universal resort hotel.
-No attractions were officially revealed when the project was first announced, although many speculated that they would include popular attractions from Universal-owned franchises, as well as third party properties such as Harry Potter and Transformers.
+The overall investment in the theme park would be more than 20 billion RMB (US$3.3 billion).
+It would be jointly owned by Beijing Shouhuan Cultural Tourism Investment Co., Ltd. (BSH Investment), a consortium of four state-owned companies, and Universal Parks & Resorts.
+Estimated at 1,000 acres of Beijing property, it would include an assortment of attractions in the 300-acre theme park from other Universal theme parks as well as new attractions that reflects China's cultural heritage.
+Outside the theme park, there would be a Universal CityWalk retail/dining zone as well as a themed Universal resort hotel.
+No attractions were officially revealed when the project was first announced, although many speculated that they would include popular attractions from Universal-owned franchises, as well as third party properties such as the Wizarding World franchise and Transformers.